hapijs/hapi/API.md

 - `query` - by default the object outputted from [node's URL parse()](https://nodejs.org/docs/latest/api/url.html#url_urlobject_query) method.
 Might also be set indirectly via [request.setUrl](#requestseturlurl-striptrailingslash) in which case it may be a `string` (if `url` is set to an object with the `query` attribute as an unparsed string).
 - `raw` - an object containing the Node HTTP server objects. **Direct interaction with these raw objects is not recommended.**
-    - `req` - the node.js request object.
+    - `req` - the node request object.
-    - `res` - the node.js response object.
+    - `res` - the node response object.
 - `route` - the [route public interface](#route-public-interface).
 - `server` - the server object.
 - `state` - an object containing parsed HTTP state information (cookies) where each key is the